 In addition to Gawande, it was Oliver Sacks who most riveted my attention on these issues this year.
 A neurologist, he is the author of many books, including "Awakenings" and "The Man Who Mistook His Wife for a Hat."
 In Febuary 2015, I posted the text of the op-ed piece he wrote in the New York Times after learning his cancer had metastasized.
-Later, I wrote about his memoir "On the Move," in which he discusses for the first time his struggles coming to terms with his homosexuality.
 Here's one quote from the author:

 "Although it’s up to me as a neurologist to diagnose the disease and to think in therapeutic terms, I always want to address the person as much as the disease, and I’m very glad my own doctor feels similarly.
 I’m not just a case to him, I’m a person responding to the situation.
 So I somehow sit between the biology and the humanist point of view."

 Sacks has inspired me to look for care providers who take this approach.

 A friend recently sent me a BBC report on how people in Bhutan, which is rated as one of the happiest countries in the world, believe that talking about death at least once a day will generate happiness.
 Instead of avoiding the topic of death altogether, embracing its inevitability and mentally preparing for “the moment we cease to exist” may help us focus on leading happier, richer lives.
 Although it seems counterintuitive at first glance, this make sense to me.